marcusreal/marcodercole/README.md

 Project 5: Skin Cancer detection - Image classification models for skin cancer detection

 Project 6: In the maze of Instagram - Statistical analysis of Instagram profiles

+Project 7: My thesis in Statistical Science - "Analisi dei flussi turistici in Italia nel 2019"